 Discounts

-One of the key features of a convertible note is that they provides\ a discount for investors.
+One of the key features of a convertible note is that it provides a discount for investors.
+This discount acts as a reward for the higher level of risk they take by investing early in your startup.

-The number of extra shares they get will be based on a percentage agreed between you and your investors when you agree the convertible note.
+The discount effectively gives investors extra shares when the note converts to equity.
+The exact number of extra shares is based on a percentage agreed upon between you and your investors when the note is issued.

 Valuation Cap